Solar carbon abundance from 3D non-LTE modelling of the diagnostic lines of the CH molecule: Abstract

 \textit{Methods.} We use the updated NLTE model molecule from \cite{PopaHoppe2023} and different solar 3D radiation-hydrodynamics model atmospheres.
 The models are contrasted against new spatially-resolved optical solar spectra, and the center-to-limb variation (CLV) of CH lines is studied.

-\textit{Results.} The 1D LTE and 1D NLTE models fail to describe the line CLV, and lead to underestimated solar C abundances.
+\textit{Results.} We find generally small ($\sim$0.01 dex) NLTE effects in the optical and IR diagnostic CH A-X lines in the solar atmosphere.
+Both 3D NLTE and 3D LTE spectral modelling yield an excellent fit to the solar intensity observations at all viewing angles.
+The 1D LTE and 1D NLTE models fail to describe the line CLV, and lead to underestimated solar C abundances.
 The 3D NLTE modelling of diagnostic lines in the optical and IR yields a carbon abundance of A(C)=$8.52\pm0.07$ dex.
 The estimate is in agreement with recent results based on neutrino fluxes measured by Borexino.

 \textit{Conclusions.} 3D NLTE modelling and tests on spatially-resolved solar data are essential to derive robust solar abundances.
 The analysis presented here focuses on CH, but we expect that similar effects will be present for other molecules of astrophysical interest.